InterMedia

 Step 2:

-In a personal interview, we get to know more about you, your goals, and your motivation for your studies.
+In a personal admission interview, we get to know more about you, your goals, and your motivation for your studies.

 Tip: Prepare for the interview!